groovey/Generator/README.md

 ## The Config File

 `Controller` is the key argument.
-So will call this like `$ groovey generator:create Controller Sample`.
+To run the command `$ groovey generator:create Controller Sample`.

 `Source` is your template.

 `Destination` is your destination file output.

-`Replace` is where you replace the content of your templates.
+`Replace` is where you replace the templates with your contents.

+Argument constants such as `ARG1`, `ARG2`, etc will be replace depending on your arguments.

 ```php
 <?php